Update:

 Who is included?

 Class members could be entitled to several hundred dollars per search, and thousands of dollars for those searched many times.
-Anyone who qualifies and files will get at least $200.
+Anyone who qualifies and filed will get at least $200.

 Additional information about the lawsuit and important court documents may be found on the Important Documents and FAQs pages of this website.